-Sometimes, when you want to start sharing your knowledge online, the question is: what should I be talking about?
 Until a couple of months ago, I was working with Microsoft Azure as a cloud provider within my professional environment.
 Mainly for the last 3 years since I started the cloud adventure.
 But now, a new professional opportunity is allowing me to switch from Azure to AWS, learning of the leading market cloud provider.
-So I decided to open a new «Training Pills» series.
+Therefore, I decided to open a new “Training Pills” series.

 Initial differences between Azure and AWS

-The first important difference that I noticed is the amount of services and its intrinsic magic of Azure services compared to AWS.
-And for sure its user interface.
-Azure already changed most of its interface years ago, and now is AWS how is involved on it.
-But honestly, I already prefer the one from Azure.
-Perhaps because I am more familiar with it?
-Could it be.
-But the main technical difference is the amount of services that AWS offers and the wide variety of technologies supported.
+One of the main differences is the number of services and its intrinsic magic of Azure services compared to AWS.
+And its user interface.
+But the main technical difference is the number of services that AWS offers, and the wide variety of technologies supported.
 For sure Azure is improving there, but the power of Azure resides on the .NET related services, as you could already imagine.
-And this is something that not happens in AWS.
+And this is something that does not happen in AWS.
 You would need to wait a while, as example, to work with the latest .NET framework on your serverless Lambda functions.
-This is usually not a problem on a daily basis, but is something to mention.
+This is usually not a problem on a daily basis but is something to mention.

 In any case, I see the power of AWS in companies where the main stack is not clearly defined.
 Meaning that you have applications in many different languages and you probably want to have a harmonised cloud provider.
 But, at the same time, I can see Azure more powerful when it comes to developing and deploying Microsoft solutions, for obvious reasons.
 One of them could be setting up hybrid environments for companies that are migrating to the cloud.
 In that case, probably Azure would fit more.
 Mainly because of the on-premise services that you might think in your Windows environment have its direct counterpart in Azure.
 And without forgetting the magic when building and deploying your applications.